Andrea N. Perez

 • Past Chair and Council Member, Dallas Bar Association Entertainment, Arts, and Sports Law Section

-• Vice President, The Cedars Union
+• Board Chair, The Cedars Union

 • 2023 Cohort Member, Business Council for the Arts Leadership Institute